danmatthews/HeartBeat/README.md

 ## Installation

+### Edit The config file.

+Edit the file at `app/config/heartbeat.php` and fill in the details.
+Twitter values are required if you want to display tweets (twitter requests will silently fail otherwise).

 ### Setup the DB & Dependencies

 The application is built upon [Laravel 4](http://laravel.com) and requires `PHP 5.3` (this will soon be moving to 5.4), and also requires [Composer](http://getcomposer.org) to install dependencies.